To network in the health writing industry, you need to step outside of your comfort zone.

 - Share stories – laugh about the same things, fight similar challenges

-- Lifelong friendships – there’s no doubt you’ll become close friends with many people you meet through your networking efforts
+- Lifelong friendships – there’s no doubt you’ll become close friends with many people you meet through your networking efforts.

-A few more thoughts on networking
+A few more thoughts on industry networking for health writers

 - Quality, not quantity – don’t be phased if events or groups have just a few people – it’s not how many people are there but what you get out of the experiences that counts